 When I made my Lechon Asado the other day, of course, I made Cubano Sandwiches with the leftovers.
 I love love love Cubanos!
 I wasn’t feeling the usual suspects, fries or chips as a side.
 No, I wanted something bright, fresh and summery.
 So why not Cuban Cabbage Salad?

 Ropa Vieja.
-Translates to old clothes or old rags – gosh that name just does not do this lovely meal justice!
+Yeah, it translates to old clothes or old rags – gosh that name just does not do this lovely meal justice!
 Slowly simmered beef, simmered until it’s all but fallen apart, with garlic and cumin and aromatics.
-And peppers.
+And then there are the peppers.
 Oh my.

 The Cuban sandwich – such a classic and so American, from what I understand!
 And like many classics, the Cubano Cuban Sandwich sparks heated debate.
 There are those who say the bread makes the sandwich and it’s impossible to have a great one outside of Miami – I disagree.
 I think you will, too, after your first bite of this one!